telerik/xaml-docs/styling-and-appearance/themes-suite/crystal.md

 	CrystalPalette.Palette.ReadOnlyOpacity = 0.5
 {{endregion}}

-## Merging Modified Palette Resources With StyleManager Theming Mechanism
+## Merging Modified Palette Resources With StyleManager Theming Approach

 When modifying fonts, colors, or other resources from the `CrystalPalette` and `StyleManager` is used as theming mechanism, the theme's `ResourceDictionary` needs to be merged in __App.xaml__ file to apply the changes.